annagroot/NHTAshinypackage/README.md

 ## Getting Started

-To install `NHTA-package`, you can use the following command in R:
+To install `NHTAshinypackage`, you can use the following command in R:

 ```
-remotes::install_github("annagroot/NHTA-package")
+remotes::install_github("annagroot/NHTAshinypackage")
 ```